NEWECX/vendor-sdk/doc/use-newecx-cli.md

 # Use newecx cli Command

+After unzip the ritani-vendor-sdk.zip:

+open a console, for window it is command prompt, for macos it is terminal

+cd ritani-vendor-sdk

 Here is a snapshot of a project work directory:
 <pre>
     .
+    ├── newecx               # executable for macos, run it with ./newecx in terminal ├── newecx.exe           # executable for windows, run with newecx in command prompt ├── readme.pdf           # this file
+    ├── instruction.csv      # instruction for all fields
     ├── data
     │   ├── inventory.csv
     │   └── ...